 Work’s busy, the kids keep you busy, and this crazy hamster wheel called life that we’re all spinning around on is never-ending, non-stop BUSY.
 For most of us, that is the world that we’ve signed up to, and the sad fact is that it doesn’t look like changing anytime soon.

-Unfortunately, what these advertisers aren’t taking into consideration are your health and wellbeing and, as a result, we’re pumping our own and our children’s bodies full of processed, nutritionally deficient ‘food’, and shortening our lifespan simply because of our one big weakness – lack of time.
+Unfortunately, what these advertisers aren’t taking into consideration are your health and wellbeing and, as a result, we’re consuming much more ultra-processed, refined and nutritionally deficient ‘food’, and missing out on key nutrients because of our one big weakness – lack of time.

-No matter how many kids you have, how long your commute is, or how full your social calendar – you can still have it all – a busy life and a healthy diet.
+No matter how many kids you have, how long your commute is, or how full your work calendar – you can still have it all – a busy life and a healthy diet.

 Here are seven of my tips that I live by and when you’re short on time, will make a difference in your life too: